-The deviations that will be required for the improvements are related to the access spacing standards outlined under Oregon Administrative Rule 734, Division 51 and the Oregon Highway Plan (OHP).
+The deviations that will be required for the IAMP transportation improvement plan are related to the access spacing standards outlined under Oregon Administrative Rule 734, Division 51 and the Oregon Highway Plan (OHP).
 These deviations are discussed in the access management subsection below.